 Over the years, Bradbury and other LASFL alumni would periodically reunite at Clifton’s.

 Bradbury was inspired and mentored by fellow fans he met in the Little Brown Room — Robert Heinlein, Leigh Brackett, Henry Kuttner, Hannes Bok and others.
 Bradbury’s first science fiction writings appeared in the LASFL’s fanzines, including Imagination!, The Damn Thing, Sweetness and Light, and his self-published Futuria Fantasia.
-Many of these rare works can be found in The Earliest Bradbury, coming in July from First Fandom Experience
+Many of these rare works can be found in The Earliest Bradbury, now available from First Fandom Experience